mongodb/docs/source/faq.rst

   {'x': 1, '_id': ObjectId('560db337fba522189f171720')}

-Users often discover this behavior when calling :meth:`~pymongo.collection.Collection.insert_many` with a list of references to a single document raises :exc:`~pymongo.errors.BulkWriteError`.
+Users often discover this behavior when calling :py:meth:`~pymongo.collection.Collection.insert_many` with a list of references to a single document raises :exc:`~pymongo.errors.BulkWriteError`.
 Several Python idioms lead to this pitfall::